feminist-ai/website/README.md

 ---
 ```

-Recaps can optionally specify a `date` and `location`, as well as the IDs of related kits, which are then shown in the sidebar and at the bottom of the page.
+Event pages can optionally specify a `date` and `location`, as well as the IDs of related kits, which are then shown in the sidebar and at the bottom of the page.

 ```yaml
 date: 2024-09-28